Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 Curious about trying Smalls, but have a picky kitty by your side?
 No problem.
-Smalls, a company of cat people, understand that our feline friends can have particular palettes, and have developed a two-week sampler so your cat can try their different textures and recipes and decide what’s their favorite.
+Smalls, a company of cat people, understands that our feline friends can have particular palettes, and have developed a two-week sampler so your cat can try their different textures and recipes and decide what’s their favorite.
 From there, you can customize your subscription to be delivered monthly.

 For more information and to order, please visit Smalls

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.